section-engineering-education/engineering-education/content/articles/machine-learning-with-xgboost-and-scikit-learn/index.md

 - Have good knowledge of [Python](/engineering-education/python-projects-for-beginners/).
 - Be familiar with [machine learning modeling](/engineering-education/house-price-prediction/).
 - Have a good understanding of [supervised learning algorithms](/engineering-education/supervised-learning-algorithms/)
-- Know how to use [Pandas](https://numpy.org/) and [Numpy].(https://numpy.org/)
+- Know how to use [Pandas](https://numpy.org/) and [Numpy](https://numpy.org/).
 - Know how to use [Google Colab](https://research.google.com/) to build your model.

 To start with, you can read about Boost algorithms [here](/engineering-education/boosting-algorithms-python/).

 ### Introduction
-XGBoost is built over gradient boosting framework.
+XGBoost is built over a gradient boosting framework.

 Gradient boosting is a machine learning technique used for classification, regression, and clustering problems that optimizes the model when making predictions.

 In this technique, different models are grouped to perform the same task.

-These base models are known as the weak learners that works on the principle where a weak learner makes poor predictions when alone, but makes the best prediction when together.
+These base models are known as the weak learners that work on the principle where a weak learner makes poor predictions when alone, but makes the best prediction when together.

 XGBoost creates a strong learner based on the weak learners, by adding models together sequentially, the errors of the weak models are corrected by the next models in the chain to achieve an optimized solution.
 This is known as the ensembling.